Who am I? What are we?

 by Denise Wendell Poray for TAKE TIME

-The problem of the autonomy of the portrait as an artwork and the necessity of drawing it away from or extrapolating the image from ?all exteriority? becomes more complex when it involves a famous face.
-Here the factors that constitute the exteriority: all aspects contingent on the subject?s life, relationships, education, environment, belongings, profession, social status are increased exponentially through media, events, societal, dramatic or filmic roles, and star status.
+The problem of the autonomy of the portrait as an artwork and the necessity of drawing it away from or extrapolating the image from all exteriority becomes more complex when it involves a famous face.
+Here the factors that constitute the exteriority: all aspects contingent on the subject’s life, relationships, education, environment, belongings, profession, social status are increased exponentially through media, events, societal, dramatic or filmic roles, and star status.
 Therefore the viewer already has a pre-formed image before even encountering the portrait.
-The three portraits of Tilda Swinton, have this added level of complexity and not only is she unmistakably recognisable in Kopp?s skilful and tender renderings of her, no one else even looks vaguely like her, she is a unique beauty.
+The three portraits of Tilda Swinton, have this added level of complexity and not only is she unmistakably recognizable in Kopp’s skillful and tender renderings of her, no one else even looks vaguely like her, she is a unique beauty.

 In portraiture, when the model is another artist, the exchange is intensified.

-Kandinsky was acutely aware of an?interior sonority? within the body that was triggered by viewing colours?an involuntary response.
+Kandinsky was acutely aware of an interior sonority within the body that was triggered by viewing colours an involuntary response.
 We all have it but some individuals are more sensitive to its presence than others; it exists and all our senses, moods, sentiments, thoughts, actions and even our perception of temperature are affected by it.
-We are all potential synaestetes.
+We are all potential synaesthetes.
 He developed these theories in the years prior to the First World War and published them in a short manifesto entitled The Spiritual in Art (1912).
-Much of the text was the result of the author?s late night conversations with Arnold Sch?nberg; long sessions of searching out how the other functioned, each holding the other?s art in higher esteem than their own and frustrated with the limitations of their principal medium.
-Theirs was a need to break through borders and destroy systems and to find new ones?their meetings significantly furthered the development of abstraction in painting and atonality in art.
+Much of the text was the result of the author’s late-night conversations with Arnold Schonberg; long sessions of searching out how the other functioned, each holding the other’s art in higher esteem than their own and frustrated with the limitations of their principal medium.
+Theirs was a need to break through borders and destroy systems and to find new ones their meetings significantly furthered the development of abstraction in painting and atonality in art.
 I am not comparing Kopp and his contemporaries to this pivotal moment in art history in 1911, I am only pointing to a similar form of emulation and exchange between the arts.

 Now back to Kopp methodically scraping leftover paint onto the edge of a canvas day after day, month after month.
 These have formed rough, brightly coloured accumulations of paint, now aureola that surround each one of the Icon paintings.
 Kopp explains: